 You can also use SAML to share resources across multiple independently governed organizations.
 This is made possible by federation management entities, which enable SAML-based sharing of resources between their member organizations.
 A member organization that wants to share its web resources with the federation reserves one or more of its service providers to work exclusively within the federation.
 To access a secured resource shared with the federation, a user authenticates their identity with their home organization's IDP.
 Once successfully authenticated, this validated identity is presented to the service provider hosting the secured resource.
 The service provider then grants access to the resource after verifying the user's access privileges.

-At 10.6.1, your ArcGIS Enterprise portal can be configured with a SAML-based federation of IDPs.
+Your ArcGIS Enterprise portal can be configured with a SAML-based federation of IDPs.
 The portal accesses the discovery service hosted by the federation, which provides a list of the identity providers and service providers participating in the federation.

 Configure the federation with your portal

-Follow these steps to configure a SAML-based federation of identity providers with your portal.
+Follow these steps to configure a SAML-based federation of identity providers with your portal:

 - Choose how your users can join the portal organization: